 8. Poles

-Poles can be considered of as a hypothetical or transient element of an electric motor.
-They are the locations where the rotor and stator's magnetic fields have the greatest magnetic influence.
+Poles can be thought of as a hypothetical or transient element of an electric motor.
+They are the locations where the rotor's and stator's magnetic fields have the greatest magnetic influence.
 However, pole shoes and pole cores can be used to strengthen the poles in an electric motor.
 To augment the magnetic affinity of the field windings and the stator core, this section of the stator has ferromagnetic windings installed.

 9. Yoke